pypa/pipx/README.md

 <a href="https://github.com/ambv/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>
 </p>

-*pipx is still a new project.
-Please submit issues if you have questions or bugs to report.
-For comparison to pipsi, see [how does this compare to pipsi?](#how-does-this-compare-to-pipsi) Read more about pipx on the [blog post](https://medium.com/@grassfedcode/bringing-some-of-javascripts-packaging-solutions-to-python-1b02430d589e).*
+*For comparison to pipsi, see [how does this compare to pipsi?](#how-does-this-compare-to-pipsi)*

-*pipx uses the word "binary" to describe a file that can be run directly from the command line.
+*pipx uses the word "binary" to describe a CLI application that can be run directly from the command line.
 These files are located in the `bin` directory of a Python installation, alongside other executables.
-Despite the name, they usually do not contain binary data.*
+Despite the name, they do not necessarily contain binary data.*

+*if you are using pipx < v0.10 see [issue #41](https://github.com/cs01/pipx/issues/41)*

 pipx makes running the latest version of a program as easy as
 ```